 Find a clean, affordable, relaxing place to stay that's comfortable and well-suited for your needs.

 Many businesses and places of interest in Virginia’s Blue Ridge have offered adjusted services and operating procedures through various stages of the plan in accordance with guidelines set forth by the CDC, public health officials, and Governor of Virginia.

 More detailed information about the Forward Virginia Guidelines, including specific requirements and recommendations for all businesses, can be found on the official Commonwealth of Virginia website.
 There are additional resources related to COVID-19 on the Forward Virginia website >

-With the number of people receiving the COVID-19 vaccine continuing to increase in Virginia, the Governor of Virginia announced Executive Order Number Seventy-Two in a series of actions that will gradually ease public health restrictions and increase capacity limits for indoor & outdoor gatherings & some entertainment venues, while continuing to mitigate the spread of COVID-19 throughout the Commonwealth of Virginia.
-The mitigation measures include the following:
+With the number of people receiving the COVID-19 vaccine continuing to increase in Virginia, the Governor of Virginia announced an amended Executive Order Number Seventy-Two in a series of actions that will gradually ease public health restrictions and increase capacity limits for indoor & outdoor gatherings & some entertainment venues, while continuing to mitigate the spread of COVID-19 throughout the Commonwealth of Virginia.
+The measures include the following:

 Effective May 14, 2021, Governor Ralph Northam amended Executive Order Seventy-Two and lifted Virginia's universal indoor mask mandate to align with new guidance from the Centers for Disease Control and Prevention (CDC).
 The CDC guidelines state that fully-vaccinated individuals do not have to wear masks in most indoor settings, except on public transit, in healthcare facilities, and in congregate settings.